translatettip/TTIP/fr/doc3.md

 part, at any time.
 This consolidated text is without prejudice to the architecture of the final agreement.
 This consolidated text focuses on the core text of cross-border trade services.
-Chapter {X}
+Chapitre {X}
 Cross-Border Trade in Services
-Article X.1: Definitions
+Article X.1: Définitions
 Note: without prejudice to placement
 [EU: 'cross-border supply of services' means the supply of a service:
 (i) from the territory Party into the territory of the other Party